annajordanous/Impro-Visor-SF/README.txt

 Numbers are still accepted, but when style files are written, names will be used.

+Now MIDI channels can be assigned (in the Mixer panel), rather than be confined to fixed settings (melody = 1, chords = 4, bass = 7, drums = 10).

+Now there is an option to send MIDI Bank 0 Select before notes.
+This is set in the MIDI Preferences panel.

-Updated style files to use names for percussion instruments.
+Updated style files to use names for percussion instruments, added some volume settings, and removed some redundant or unwanted patterns.

 Fixed a problem in rendering bass lines, which was causing the bass instrument to move out of range.